ADVANCED TUTORIALS

 Inline Commands

-Inline commands are preceded by a colon (:) and let you add special information to each action.
-Although this information can also be assigned through the graphical interface, mastering these commands will speed up the use of the tool.
-Also, if you know them you will be able to use them when you capture stuff from your email, Evernote or a mobile application, for example.
+Inline commands are preceded by a colon (:) and let you attach extra information to an action.
+Although you can also set this information via the GUI, mastering these commands will speed up your workflow.
+Also, once you know them you can use them to capture stuff from your email, Evernote or a mobile app.

 :day

-This command allows you to add a reminder to a task, with three possible objectives:
+This command lets you to attach reminder to a task.
+It supports three possible use cases:

-- Point out that an action has to be done on a given day (deadline).
+- Specify that an action has to be done by a certain day (deadline).
 These items will go directly to the Calendar.

 - Indicate the date and time that an event takes place.
 Events are also kept in the Calendar.

-- Request the system to remind you the existence of something on a specific date to rethink its situation.
-You will probably want to add this kind of reminders to some uncommitted actions (Someday/Maybe list) or actions to be performed by others (Waiting for list).
+- Tell the system to remind you of something at a later date so you can reassess it.
+You will probably want to add this kind of reminders to some actions you haven’t committed to_Someday/Maybe_ list) or actions to be performed by others (Waiting for list).

-followed by the date you want (a drop-down will appear with the most common options when you enter the command).
+command followed by the date (a dropdown will suggest common options as you type).
 You have several options to write the date:

-- Write the day of the week and the system will assign the closest date that matches that day.
+- Type the day of the week and the system will assign the closest date that matches that day.
 You can type the full name or just the first three letters:

 Buy tickets to the Muse's concert :day Friday